AnyChart/docs.anychart.com/Gantt_Chart_NEW/Data_Grid/Overview.md

 * [Buttons](Buttons) – the expand / collapse buttons
 * [Tooltips](Tooltips) – the data grid tooltips

-Articles in other sections explain how to adjust:

-* [Basic Settings: Splitter](../Basic_Settings#splitter) – the position of the splitter between the data grid and timeline.

-Adjusting the the splitter position allows showing more or less of the data grid.
-Please note that the width of the data grid is defined by the sum of [its columns' widths](Columns#width).

 ## Enabling / Disabling

 The data grid is enabled by default.
 To disable or enable it, pass `true` / `false` to {api:anychart.charts.Gantt#dataGrid}dataGrid(){api}: